JackCheeseBurger/CSC365-Final-Project/README.md

 [Lichess API](https://lichess.org/api) | — | AGPL-3 (server) | Player Data Source |

 Player data is fetched from the Lichess public API.
 This project is **not affiliated with Lichess.org**.
-Use of the Lichess API is subject to their [Terms of Service].
+Use of the Lichess API is subject to their Terms of Service.